-Career-tech is all “the rage” Yep, we know.
-Did you see the article in the Dispatch?
+Career-tech is all “the rage.”
+This makes us smile!
+Did you see the article in the Columbus Dispatch?
 Businesses are hungry for skilled employees.
-Career-tech education can fill those needs.
+Career-tech education can be the solution.

-For years here in Ohio, I have been working with Tolles Career and Technical Center and the Delaware Area Career Center, and recently, I’m learning more about Cincinnati’s amazing Great Oaks Career Campuses.
-I am compelled to share the value of career-tech for COLLEGE-BOUND students!
+For years here in Ohio, I have been working with the Delaware Area Career Center and Tolles Career and Technical Center, and we have a new partnership with Cincinnati’s amazing Great Oaks Career Campuses.
+I am compelled to share the value of career-tech for all students—whether college or career bound after high school!

-Career-tech today offers really high-tech, hands on experiences students can’t get in their high school.
-Think of the classes as super-electives that live in a building other than your home HS.
-Programs like Zoo School, engineering, IT, bioscience, pharmacy, dentistry, digital design, and many more are revolutionizing the experiential learning available to our kids while they are in HS.
+Career-tech today offers high-tech, hands on experiences students can’t get in their high school.
+Think of the classes as super-electives that live in a building other than your home high school.
+Programs like animal science, engineering, IT, cybersecurity, robotics, bioscience, pharmacy, dentistry, digital design, and many more are revolutionizing the experiential learning available to our kids while they are in high school.

-Fast forward just a bit…can you imagine the college application of a student applying to an engineering program who can talk about the robots they built and programmed and the manufacturing internship they had while in HS?
-Admissions officials will take notice and know this is a student committed to their selected major/targeted career.
+Others will go directly to college after high school.
+78% of career-tech students enroll in full time post-secondary education immediately after high school.
+Can you imagine the college application of a student applying to an engineering program who can talk about the robots they built and programmed and the manufacturing internship they had while in high school?
+Admissions officials (and future employers) will take notice and know this is a student committed to their selected major/targeted career.

-Parents of 6th to 10th graders, you can take advantage of free coffee chats throughout the year with representatives from area career-tech schools.
+For Central Ohio and Cincinnati parents of 6th to 10th graders (6-9th in the spring), you can take advantage of free coffee chats throughout the year with representatives from some area career-tech schools (see below).

 Spending a bit of time now to hear about available programs helps you plan your student’s schedule in the future!
 Click here for our Event list.